Fooling God

 blank range, and the bullet just creases their skull, following the curve of the bone to

 come out the other side.
-Its not always a miracle."
+It’s not always a miracle."

 "Is that what you think happened?"